X

 Does taking nonsteroidal anti-inflammatory drugs (NSAIDs) increase the risk of heart attack or stroke?

-Updated: 2022-08-11
+Updated: 2024-07-10

 Answer Section

-Yes.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) — medications commonly used to treat pain and inflammation — can increase the risk of a heart attack and stroke.
-This increase in risk affects people who already have heart disease and those who don't.
-However, the risk is greater in those who have heart disease.
+The increase in risk affects people who have heart disease and those who don't.
+But the risk is greater in those who have heart disease.
+So it's best for people with heart disease not to use NSAIDs if possible.

-If you need to take an NSAID, take the smallest dose for as short a time as possible.
-This limits the risk of heart attack or stroke.
-NSAIDs are generally safe for most people to take once in a while.
-But be aware that serious side effects can occur as early as the first weeks of daily NSAID use.
+Most people can take NSAIDs safely once in a while.
+But serious side effects can happen as early as the first weeks of daily NSAID use.
 The risk can increase the longer it's taken.